 Fiona then assisted Peter Ewins CB, Chief Executive of the Met Office, as his Private Secretary, in the run-up to the relocation of its HQ and operations centre from Bracknell to Exeter.
 There then followed a series of corporate and commercial appointments at the Met Office in business process re-engineering and business development.
 Fiona worked with clients in the transport, insurance, water, energy, central government and local government sectors.

 After this, Fiona established a climate change consultancy unit for the Met Office.
 She was the project manager and lead author of 'Climate change and energy management', a scoping study on the impacts of climate change on the UK energy industry.
 She moved back to south-east England in 2006 where she has been the Head of Meteorology at the Royal Meteorological Society.
 Her responsibilities included organising the Society's biennial conference in Edinburgh.
-She has also worked at the University Oxford on research data management strategy for the EPSRC-funded programme on Adaptation and Resilience to a Changing Climate.

 top of page...